Quick answer

 FAQ

-A flashing red light typically indicates a fault with the battery or charger.
-It could be due to a cold battery, dirty contacts, or a defective battery.
+A flashing red LED on the charger indicates a fault — no electrical contact between the battery and charger, a battery malfunction, or a charger malfunction.
+Common causes include a cold battery, dirty contacts, or a defective cell.

 Can I charge my Stihl battery in cold weather?